cjsauer/genetic-sandbox/docs.md

 Creates a new TilePropertyIndex with the given array of tiles.
 Note: the index is built on demand.
-Constructing a new TilePropertyIndex does not actually build a complete index (which would be expensive), but instead the indices are built as-needed.
+Constructing a new TilePropertyIndex does not actually build a complete index (which would be expensive), but instead the indices are built as needed.

 | Param | Type | Description |